 The Italian Language Program offers the possibility of completing all MAT course requirements in Italian in three consecutive summers, or of earning credit for professional development or continuing education.
 The Program is designed for individuals already teaching Italian but also is open to prospective teachers at the K-12 school level.
 Credits acquired through the Italian Language Program may be accepted for state certification.
 While not mandatory, teachers are invited to apply for the MAT after the successful completion of two Italian courses in the World Languages Institute.
 Details of the MAT program are available at the Department of Italian or its web site at http://italian.rutgers.edu.

 Additional Course Offerings: See Core Curriculum

-LITERARY RELATIONSHIPS: ITALIAN CINEMA AND LITERATURE (CR.
+LITERARY RELATIONSHIPS: MAJOR TRENDS AND MOVEMENTS IN ITALIAN HISTORY AND CULTURE (CR.
 3)

-TOPICS IN ITALIAN LITURATURE AND CULTURE: NARRATING ITALY - UNIFICATION TO THE BOOM (CR.
+TOPICS IN ITALIAN LITERATURE AND CULTURE - NARRATING ITALY, FROM UNIFICATION TO THE BOOM (CR.
 3)

 ONLINE; 5/28 - 6/21

 The course explores the shaping of Italian identity between 1860 and 1970.
 We will address key social and cultural issues (such as the Italian Unification, the Resistance, and the 'economic miracle') as well as literary and cinematic movements ('Verismo' and neorealism).
 Conducted in Italian.